Hue Vietnam, the 8 essential questions before going there

 -

 Hue is served by flights from Hanoi and Ho Chi Minh City.
-Each flight takes approximately 1 hour.
+Each flight will take approximately 1 hour.
 Airlines such as Vietnam Airlines, Bamboo Airways, and VietJet Air offer direct flights to Hue.

 -